go-playground/pure/README.md

 Why? because my time is spread pretty thin maintaining all of the libraries I have + LIFE, it is so freeing not to worry about it and will help me keep pouring out bigger and better things for you the community.

+I am open versioning with gopkg.in should anyone request it, but this should be stable going forward.

 Licenses
 --------